 So, what is it like to actually be Ace in Canada, and as a person with a decent-enough-in-some-circles profile?

 It’s tough, I’m not going to lie.
 Why?
 Because it’s such a “new” concept in our society that people are in fact Ace, that it’s a hard concept for people to wrap their heads around.
 I’ve opened up to some people about what it means to me (using the lines of “see that person over there?
-My mind doesn’t register that they are attractive or anything like that”), but it is an awkward conversation if they don’t/won’t understand.
+My mind doesn’t register that they are attractive or anything like that, nor do I get the urge to jump into bed with them based on sight alone”), but it is an awkward conversation if they don’t/won’t understand.
 I struggled for a very long time after my relationships ended because I thought that there was something deep-seedily wrong with me and that I wasn’t loveable or worthy.
 That used to bother me quite a bit, as I saw everyone around me pairing off, and the only inclination I had was “I wish I had someone there for me to talk to and get to know better, but I don’t even think anyone finds me attractive”.
 That bothered me a lot then, and still semi does.

 It was March/April 2020, and I hit my breaking point.
 I felt so alone and dark, that I couldn’t take it anymore.
 I knew that there had to be other people out there like me.
 So, I reached out to my old friend “Google” and typed in some words that I don’t remember now.
 Then, I saw the term “asexuality” and read the definition.
 It clicked.
 That was the word I was looking for and the missing piece in my puzzle.
 I did some more research, got even more reassured, had a few meltdowns about this life-altering revelation, and then called my Mum to tell her.